SevenShepherd/SevenShepherd.github.io/_posts/2023-02-11-legacy-standard-bible.markdown

 <span style="font-style:Italic;font-size:34px;color:Black;">Conclusion</span>

-The LSB, given the fixes above, would be even greater than the ESV because, not only would it contain the latest readings including those of Jn 1:18 and Jude 1:5 "Jesus", but would exceed the ESV in the sense that it brackets instead of footnotes alternative readings, like Mat 17:20-21, which is preferable.
+The LSB, given the fixes above, would be on even footing with the ESV.
+Not only would it contain the latest readings including those of Jn 1:18 and Jude 1:5 "Jesus", but would exceed the ESV in the sense that it brackets instead of footnotes alternative readings, like Mat 17:20-21, which is preferable.
+It would also have other great features like the capitalization of text referring to OT passages in the New Testament, and the covenant name Yahweh.

 **If the makers of the LSB really wanted to exemplify 2Ti 2:15, not only would they fix these simple issues, but they would provide a version that supplies the translators' notes much like the [NET Bible, Full Notes Edition](https://amzn.to/3WLAgbr).**